vimontgames/vgframework/README.md

 Its renderer only uses modern graphics APIs like DirectX12 and Vulkan (I would also like to support Metal the day I got and Apple device) so it can be 100% bindless from the very beginning and do strong choices in that direction:
 * instanciating and writing into GPU tables is not even exposed: You have to do all the rendering stuff the modern, bindless way.
-* All the interface is made to encourage using only push constants and one dynamic "instance" buffer, not updating tables constantly as if we were still emulating DX9.
+* All the interface is made to encourage using only push constants and bindless buffers/textures, not updating tables constantly as if we were still emulating DX9.
 * You can't access the command lists without using the framegraph that is part of the graphic driver layer.
 Go framegraph or do not render anything.
 * Apart from the number of root constants, all shaders are sharing the same root signatures.